fabianbrash/dockerfiles-examples/Dockerfile-singlestage-vanillajs.md

-### Note this assumes all your .js,.css,.html are in the cwd
+### Note this assumes all your .js,.css,.html are in the cwd again a .dockerignore is super important so you don't bring in anything you don't need

 ````
 FROM node:13.12.0-alpine